 Research is active curiosity with a purpose in mind.

-One of the best aspects of our work over the years has been that it is anchored to and informed by classroom practice - started from classroom student observations - "Classroom Observational Rounds"
+One of the most satisfying aspects of our work over the years has been that it is anchored to and informed by classroom practice - started from classroom student observations - "Classroom Observational Rounds"

 We spent time observing students in a variety of classes in our schools and gradually came to form a clearer focus.